kayatheduck/transferfast/README.md

-# transferfast
-A plugin for Stargate-Atlantis use /transfer [Stargate Atlantis Server Name] to use

-Its free to fork it but most give credit
+The Plugin RequiemNetwork using for switching lobbies

-You need Stargate-Atlantis Plugin by Alemiz/Waterdog to use it
+Note: You need Stargate-Atlantis connected to your Waterdog to use this plugin